citp/news-disinformation-study/README.md

 version of Firefox](https://www.mozilla.org/en-US/firefox/channel/desktop/).

 Below are two options for the notification, with sample language for requesting consent.
-The language is still preliminary.
+The language and icons are still preliminary.

 ### Option 1:
 `appendNotification` API: